CaseyLeeMurphy/cs4690/README.md

 Step 3: Browse to location on local drive where repository was cloned.
 Go into cs4690 >> server, and use npm to downlaod the following packages (if they aren't already downloaded globally):

-  a. express
+  1. express

-  b. morgan
+  2. morgan

-  c. compression
+  3. compression

-  d. serve-favicon
+  4. serve-favicon

-  e. body-parser
+  5. body-parser

 Step 4: type "node nodeserver.js" from within the same folder (cs4690 >> server)